Introduction of Ji Xue Teng:Suberect Spatholobus Stem or Caulis Spatholobi.

 Administration of Caulis Spatholobi (Jī Xuè Ténɡ):

-Botanical description: The plant is commonly known as Bái Huā Yóu Má Téng, or Hé Qiǎo Huā.
+a flowering tree of Mucuna birdwoodiana Tutch.
+Botanical description: Mucuna birdwoodiana Tutcher is commonly known as Bái Huā Yóu Má Téng, or Hé Qiǎo Huā.
 It is a plant of the Mucuna Adans genus, the Leguminosae family (Fabaceae, legume, pea family) of the Rosales order.
-Evergreen, large wood vine.
-The outer skin of the old stem is grayish brown, with reddish-brown cross-section, and there are 3~4 eccentric concentric circles.
+An evergreen, large wood vine, the plant grows up to 10 meters long.
+The outer cortex of the old stem is taupe brown (grayish brown), with a reddish-brown cross-section, and there are 3~4 eccentric concentric circles.
 Young stems are longitudinally grooved, lenticels are brown, raised, glabrous, or internode velveteen.
-Pinnately compound leaves are with 3 lobules, leaves are 17~30 cm long; Stipules are caducous; Petiole is 8~20 cm long; Leaf axis is 2~4 cm long; Lobular is nearly leathery, apical lobule is elliptic, ovate or obovate, usually long and narrow, 9~16 cm long, 2~6 cm wide, apex is gradually point of 1.3~2 cm long, the base is rounded or slightly cuneate, lateral lobule deflection, 9~16 cm long, glabrous on both sides or scattered hair, lateral veins 3~5, midrib and lateral veins, a net vein in two convex; Stipules are absent; Petiole is 4~8 mm long, with sparse short hairs.
+Trifoliolate compound leaves, alternate, 3~5 lobules (folioles), coriaceous; petiolule is covered with sparse pilose; stipule (peraphyllum) is oval (egg-shaped), caducous; leaf blades are ovate-elliptic or elliptic, 8~13 cm long, 4~6 cm wide, apex is long acuminate or shortly caudate acuminate, base is wide cuneate or orbicular, the base of lateral lobules (folioles) is slanting, both surfaces are glabrous or are covered with sparse hairs.

-Characters of herbs: The dried stem of Mucuna birdwoodiana Tutch is flat cylindrical, slightly curved, about 40 cm long, about 4.5 cm long, and about 3 cm short.
-The surface is grayish-brown, and the part where cork bark falls off is reddish-brown, with obvious longitudinal grooves and transverse lenticels, slight protrusions at nodes, and sometimes there are branch marks.
-An eccentric small pith part is found in the center of the cross-section (the central pith is extremely rare), the xylem is reddish-brown, the phloem is a reddish-brown to brownish-black ring, and the outer part of the phloem is a concentric semi-ring with alternately arranged xylem and phloem.
+Characters of herbs: The dried stem of Mucuna birdwoodiana Tutcher, is flat cylindrical, slightly curved, 1.7~2.5 cm in diameter.
+The surface is taupe (dust color), very coarse, and the part where cork bark falls off is reddish-brown, with obvious longitudinal grooves and fine transverse ring grain (fringes), many verrucous protuberant lenticels, slight protrusions at nodes, and sometimes there are branch marks.
+The texture of the herb is firm and hard, not easily broken, and flaky when broken.
+The phloem of the cross-section has resinoid secretion substance, the phloem is a reddish-brown to brownish-black or dark brown (black brown) ring, and the outer part of the phloem is a concentric semi-ring with alternately arranged xylem and phloem, xylem is sallow (grayish yellow) or reddish-brown, tracheae is hole-like, arranged in radial patterns orderly, phloem and xylem arrange alternatively into several layers of concentric rings, the pith part is fine and small.
+The herb has a mild odor, it tastes slightly puckery and sweet.
 When fresh, there is bright red juice flowing out of the brown annular part, and it is shaped like chicken blood.
 After the juice is dried, it condenses into bright black colloidal silk spots.
-The texture of the herb is hard and firm, flaky when broken.
-The herb has a slight odor, it tastes puckery.
-The herb of better grade has even strips, reddish-brown beds on the cut surface, and exudates.
+The herb of a better grade has even strips, reddish-brown beds on the cut surface, and exudates.

 (3).Millettia dielsiana Harms ex Diels.